 - It is a migratory species that utilises prevailing winds; it can also be spread by humans on infested plant materials.

 - It has become resistant to many chemical treatments.

 - An Integrated Pest Management (IPM) program is the best management approach, combining careful selection of insecticides with natural enemy conservation and good agronomic practices.

-Fall armyworm (FAW), Spodoptera frugiperda, was first detected in the Torres Strait in late January 2020 and then in Queensland's Cape York area and the north west Gulf region in February.
-Following additional confirmed detections Australian biosecurity organisations have determined it is unfeasible to eradicate.
-FAW detections reported in March 2020 included Bowen and the Burdekin in Queensland.
-FAW detections reported in April 2020 (to 23 April 2020) have included Bundaberg and Emerald in Queensland; Darwin, Katherine and Douglas Daly regions in the Northern Territory; and Kununurra and Broome in Western Australia.
+Fall armyworm (FAW), Spodoptera frugiperda, was first detected in the Torres Strait in late January 2020 and on the mainland shortly afterwards.
+Following additional confirmed detections Australian biosecurity organisations determined it unfeasible to eradicate.
+It is currently established in parts of Queensland, the Northern Territory and Western Australia.